djalmabright/react-realtime-chat/README.md

 The UI components can be found in `static/javascripts/ui_components`.

-The back-end is a Node.js found in `server.js`.
+The back-end uses Node.js and can be found in `server.js`.

 ## Project Test Criteria